jacobxperez/company/README.md

 ## Contributing

 Help us make [Company](https://jacobxperez.github.io/company/) better for everyone, any contribution will be considered.
 Use the [issue tracker](https://github.com/jacobxperez/company/issues) for bug reports, feature requests and submitting pull requests.
-Please read our [Design Principles](#design-principles) to better understand the nature and the direction of the project.

 ### Bug Reports